ORNL-TechInt/ORNL-TechInt-Page/README.md

 maintaining the same navigation code across 30+ files or finding some way of incorporating a single copy of the code into the 30+ files.

-To address this, I have written a small python script call mkhtml that understands simple includes and conditionals.
+To address this, I have written a small python script (mkhtml) that understands simple includes and conditionals.
 For example, index.html is generated from index.src, which includes directives like